gamebay/rksv/README.md

 - revise all exeptions and poperly test them via unit tests
 - revise all validators and see on what are needed and which can be added
 - expand on info on how to incorporate into other peojects (if needed, discuss)

+Updating this package works like this:
+- commit
+- push to master
+- create tag
+- push tag
+- webhook is triggered to send tag to PHP packages repo
+- convert tag to release - example github action is on other repos

+Other repos using this one will need to update their packages entry to use latest version.

 ### About us